-Although, I can relate to what these people are saying.
-When I decided to go dairy-free a few years back, the only vegan cream cheese in the store resembled snot and tasted, I presume, no better.
-So I thought that rather than trying to replace dairy, it is better to just forget about it (this short post explains why).
+Although I can relate to what these people are saying.
+When I decided to go dairy-free a few years back the only vegan cream cheese in the store resembled snot and tasted, I presume, no better.
+So I thought that rather than trying to replace dairy, it is better to just forget about it (here is why).

 1. Vegenaise - Better Than Mayo Egg-Free Spread

 Vegenaise (you'll get used to the name eventually) was the first dairy substitute I fell in love with.
 I also got a few of my friends hooked on it, by ignoring their comment about how much they hate mayonnaise and making them my favorite sandwich with this spread.

 I strongly recommend trying it on a toasted rye pumpernickel bread with avocado, tomato, salt & pepper (other options: Sriracha or Everything But The Bagel seasoning).
 Also, try making vegan mashed potatoes with it.
 I can personally guarantee that you will love it.

 Flavors: Original, Chipotle, Pesto, Roasted Garlic, Barbecue, Sriracha, Garlic Aioli.

 Types: Original, Grapeseed Oil, Organic, Soy Free, Reduced Fat.